needle-mirror/com.unity.purchasing.udp/Documentation~/FAQs.md

 **- Who do the submitted games belong to?**

-Games are tied to your Organization and will be visible to all the users under that Organization.
+Games are tied to your Organization and are visible to all the users under that Organization.

 **- My game is showing up on the UDP console but there are no IAPs.
 Why is that?**

 This can happen if you forget to Push your IAP Catalog information from the Editor.

-**- I cannot create a Release without IAPs.
-Why is that?**

-UDP stores expect games that implement in-app purchases.
-Having at least an IAP product is therefore a requirement to submit a game to the stores.

 **- How do the Revisions work?**

 Among all your changes to the game, build (APK file), IAP settings and game metadata can increment the revision.
-The moment you alter one of these elements, your store submission will be different, therefore a new revision must created.
+The moment you alter one of these elements, your store submission will be different, therefore a new revision must be created.
 The revision system is incremental (++1 each time) and is managed by UDP.
 You cannot create custom revision numbers.
 Revision notes (entered when you release a new revision) will help you keep track of revisions.

 **- I pushed a new build, this created a new revision.
 Will I have to re-enter all the metadata from scratch on the UDP console?**